mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## Customized Error Messages

-Registration Entities MAY provide a customized error message in the response body in addition to the HTTP status code defined in the previous section.
+The Registration Entity MAY provide a customized error message in the response body in addition to the HTTP status code defined in the previous section.
 This response MAY include an identifying number/string that can be used to track the request.